radar/by_star/README.md

 * `by_day`
 * `by_week`
-* `by_weekend`: 60-hour period from 15:00 Friday to 03:00 Monday
+* `by_weekend` 60-hour period from 15:00 Friday to 03:00 Monday
-* `by_fortnight`: A two-week period, with the first fortnight of the year beginning on 1st January
+* `by_fortnight` A two-week period, with the first fortnight of the year beginning on 1st January
 * `by_month`
-* `by_calendar_month`: Month as it appears on a calendar; days form previous/following months which are part of the first/last weeks of the given month
+* `by_calendar_month` Month as it appears on a calendar; days form previous/following months which are part of the first/last weeks of the given month
-* `by_quarter`: 3-month intervals of the year
+* `by_quarter` 3-month intervals of the year
 * `by_year`

 ### Relative Scopes